GifZeb/Nursery/README.md

 ![usbports](https://user-images.githubusercontent.com/43179715/48802789-3c198380-ecde-11e8-87cc-513a62a06afa.jpeg)

 ## Production Testing
+For mass production of this sensor, there are very rare chances of any drawbacks.
 ## Resources
 For detailed information and picture of sensor on SHT31-D sensor, I refered to [adafruit site](https://learn.adafruit.com/adafruit-sht31-d-temperature-and-humidity-sensor-breakout/assembly)